What Car Batteries Can Teach Us About Solar Batteries

 Unlike regular batteries, rechargeable batteries can recharge by reversing the chemical process.
 By applying electricity to the battery, the chemical reaction in the battery that releases the electrical current reverses, enabling the battery to power something else.

-While the concept of charging and discharging a battery isn’t new, the application of it in other products, such as cars, is different than solar.
+While the concept of charging and discharging a battery isn’t new, its application of other products, such as cars, is different than solar.

 How Car Batteries Work